Rotten Tomatoes

 The President's Cake

-Play trailer 1:07 Poster for The President's Cake PG-13 In Theaters Feb 6 1h 45m Drama History Play Trailer Watchlist
+Play trailer 1:07 Poster for The President's Cake PG-13 Now Playing 1h 45m Drama History Play Trailer Watchlist

 Watchlist Tomatometer Popcornmeter